 How To Use Treats Effectively For Golden Retrievers

-- Portion Control: Break treats into smaller pieces to prevent overfeeding and weight gain.
+- Control portions: Break larger treats into smaller pieces to avoid overfeeding.

 Other Healthy Treat Options